 Full-Time MBA: One-Year — Business Majors

-One-Year Business Majors students have access to all the resources UF MBA offers, including holding leadership positions, attending national career fairs and taking full advantage of our team of experienced Graduate Business Career Advisors.
+One-year students have access to all the resources the UF MBA offers, including extracurricular activities and leadership positions, national career fair opportunities and Graduate Business Services.

 Knowledge Relationship Mgr.